Domeikava

 Domeikava is a town in the Kaunas district municipality, located 1 km north of Kaunas city municipality.
 The area surrounding Domeikava has some of Lithuania's most fertile and productive soil.

-Domeikavos Gimnazija, established in early 1920s is the primary high school in the local area with students coming from all nearby town.
+Domeikava's high school, Domeikavos Gimnazija, was established in the early 1920s.
+It is the primary high school in the area, serving students from all nearby towns.
 Another school, Kauno šv.
-Kazimiero progimnazija (primary and middle-school) is just outside Domeikava town borders.
+Kazimiero progimnazija (primary and middle-school) is just outside Domeikava's town borders.

 According to the 2011 census, the town had a population of 5,006 people.
-By 2017, Domeikava eldership reached a population of 8820, the increase largely driven by construction of new houses and apartments which attract inhabitants from other areas.
+By 2017, Domeikava eldership reached a population of 8,820, the increase largely driven by construction of new houses and apartments which attract inhabitants from other areas.